victorgetz/ollama-webui/README.md

 docker compose up -d --build
 ```

-This command will install both Ollama and Ollama Web UI on your system.
+This command will install both Ollama and iits LLM Web UI on your system.
 Ensure to modify the `compose.yaml` file for GPU support and Exposing Ollama API outside the container stack if needed.

-### Installing Ollama Web UI Only
+### Installing iits LLM Web UI Only

 #### Prerequisites